espressif/esp-idf/docs/en/security/flash-encryption.rst

 :link_to_translation:`zh_CN:[中文]`

-.. only:: esp32

 This document provides introduction to Flash encryption concept on {IDF_TARGET_NAME} and demonstrates how this feature can be used during development as well as production by the user using a sample example.
 The primary intention of the document is to act as a quick start guide to test and verify flash encryption operations.
-The details of the flash encryption block can be found in the `ESP32 Technical reference manual`_.

-    .. _ESP32 Technical Reference Manual: https://www.espressif.com/sites/default/files/documentation/esp32_technical_reference_manual_en.pdf

-.. only:: esp32s2beta

-    This document provides introduction to Flash encryption concept on {IDF_TARGET_NAME} and demonstrates how this feature can be used during development as well as production by the user using a sample example.
-The primary intention of the document is to act as a quick start guide to test and verify flash encryption operations.
-The details of the flash encryption block can be found in the `ESP32-S2 Technical reference manual`_.
+The details of the flash encryption block can be found in the `{IDF_TARGET_NAME} Technical reference manual`_.

-    .. _ESP32-S2 Technical Reference Manual: https://www.espressif.com/sites/default/files/documentation/esp32s2_technical_reference_manual_en.pdf
+.. _{IDF_TARGET_NAME} Technical Reference Manual: {IDF_TARGET_TRM_EN_URL}

 Introduction